-No. Groundwater is not consumed as drinking water at any military installation; it is tested at varying underground depths and not at the tap/faucet.
-Before drinking water reaches the tap, it undergoes treatment to ensure that the water quality meets EPA’s standards for drinking water.
+No. Groundwater is not consumed as drinking water at any military installation.
+It is tested at varying underground depths and not at the tap or faucet.
+Before drinking water reaches the tap, it undergoes treatment to ensure that the water quality meets EPA's standards for drinking water.
 DoD has tested all drinking water on military installations to ensure that it meets all federal and state water quality requirements.
-DoD has taken action at any location where on-base drinking water exceeded EPA’s 2016 health advisories (HAs).
+DoD has taken action at any location where on-base drinking water exceeded 70 parts per trillion (ppt) of PFOS and PFOA.

-In addition, DoD identified any groundwater used as source of drinking water for private water wells.
-While EPA does not regulate private wells nor does it provide recommended criteria or standards for individual wells, DoD has taken immediate action to provide alternative drinking water to those residents where PFAS levels exceeded EPA’s 2016 HAs.
-Response actions DoD has taken have included providing bottle water, installing filtration systems for houses, and connecting houses to municipal water systems.
+DoD also identified any groundwater used as a source of drinking water in private water wells.
+DoD has taken immediate action to provide alternative drinking water to those residents where PFAS levels exceeded 70ppt.
+Response actions from DoD have included providing bottle water, installing filtration systems for houses, and connecting houses to municipal water systems.
+The EPA does not regulate private wells nor does it provide recommended criteria or standards for individual wells.

 DoD’s cleanup program is risk-based, resulting in a “worst first” approach.
 Testing results of PFAS in groundwater at a location may indicate high levels of PFAS, however it is only one factor when determining a site’s risk to human health and the environment.
 Other factors that could determine a site’s risk and proposed cleanup plan and schedule include the complexity of the site’s groundwater and geological conditions, the proximity to a drinking water source, the potential human exposure routes, and how quickly it is migrating.